scylladb/scylla-cdc-source-connector/README.md

     - `UPDATE`
     - `DELETE` (single row deletes)
 - High scalability - able to split work accross multiple Kafka Connect workers
-- Fault tolerant - connector periodically saves its progress and can resume from previously saved offset (with at-least-once semantics)
+- Fault-tolerant - connector periodically saves its progress and can resume from previously saved offset (with at-least-once semantics)
 - Support for many standard Kafka Connect converters, such as JSON and Avro
 - Compatible with standard Kafka Connect transformations
 - Metadata about CDC events - each generated Kafka message contains information about source, such as timestamp and table name
 - Seamless handling of schema changes and topology changes (adding, removing nodes from Scylla cluster)
 - Preimage support ([optional](#advanced-configuration-parameters)) - messages generated for row-level changes can have their [`before`](#data-change-event-value) field filled with information from corresponding preimage row.
+- Post image only: You can configure the connector to produce only `POST_IMAGE` cdc events as `CREATE` events.

 The connector has the following limitations:
 - Only Kafka 2.6.0+ is supported